ozkriff/awesome-quads/README.md

 - [Mage Rush](https://iinacho.itch.io/mage-rush) - a micro vampiresurvivors-like game made for LowRezJam'23.
 - [pong-macroquad-hecs](https://github.com/j0of/pong-macroquad-hecs) - a "BLAZINGLY FAST" Pong clone implemented using Macroquad and hecs.
 - [unnamed rogue-like by ProfAndreaPollini](https://github.com/ProfAndreaPollini/roguelike-rust-macroquad-noname) - a WIP rl done as part of "RogueLikeDev Does the Complete Roguelike Tutorial".
+- [Manahex](https://store.steampowered.com/app/2774650/Manahex) - a fantasy-themed card and board game for 2-4 players built with Macroquad and Rocket.

 ### Games: On top of miniquad